opennetworkinglab/aether-docs/onramp/blueprints.rst

   blueprint specification.

-* Inventory file ``hosts.ini`` is identical to that used in the Emulated RAN section.
-Minimally, SD-Core runs on one server and UERANSIM runs on a second server.
+* Inventory file ``hosts.ini`` is identical to that used in the :doc:`Emulated RAN </onramp/gnbsim>` section Minimally, SD-Core runs on one server and
+  UERANSIM runs on a second server.
 (The Quick Start deployment, with both SD-Core and UERANSIM running in the same server, also works.)